TejaswiniOpsmx/isd-agent/samples/README.md

 Steps to configure AWS and other cloud resources:
 1. Ensure access to Cloud resources.
-For AWS, if using IAM access, please see file "document-links" for appropriate document
+For AWS, if using IAM access, please see file "document-links" for appropriate document.
+   - the files in aws-iam-config folder provide sample policies, trust-relationships and more
 2. See the samples in artifact-account-template.yml file
 3. Edit the clouddriver sections as appropriate